 AirPods are great if you have an iPhone and don’t mind external noise infiltrating your ear canals while your listening to your favorite throwback hit.
-For those of us who are intrigued by the AirPods but want something a bit more functional, perhaps with a more attractive design, and certainly with better sound quality, we’ve compiled a list of the best AirPods alternatives.
+For those of us who are intrigued by the Apple’s truue wireless solution but want something more functional and with better sound quality, we’ve compiled a list of the best AirPods alternatives.

-Editor’s note: this list was updated on November 21, 2018, to account for price fluctuations.
+Editor’s note: this list was updated on February 8, 2019, to account for price changes.

 Related: Don’t use AirPods with Android